Get Out: Accolades

 At the 75th Golden Globe Awards, Get Out received two nominations: Best Motion Picture – Musical or Comedy and Best Actor – Comedy or Musical for Daniel Kaluuya.
 The submission in the comedy category prompted debate about the premise of the film.
 Although advertised as a "satirical horror film," Universal Pictures submitted it as a comedy because of less competition in the category, which gave the film a greater chance of receiving accolades.
-Peele joked in a tweet, "'Get Out' is a documentary," but it was reported he approved of the submission.
+Peele joked in a tweet, "Get Out is a documentary," but it was reported he approved of the submission.

 The film also received nominations at the 24th Screen Actors Guild Awards, 49th NAACP Image Awards, and 23rd Critics' Choice Awards, among others.
 It won Best Foreign International Film at the British Independent Film Awards.
 At the 33rd Independent Spirit Awards on March 3, 2018, Jordan Peele won the Best Director Award and the film won Best Picture.

 In 2021, the Writers Guild of America ranked the screenplay the greatest of the 21st century so far.
+In the decennial critics' poll published by the British Film Institute's magazine Sight and Sound in 2022, Get Out was tied for the 95th greatest film of all time.
+In June 2025, the film ranked number 8 on The New York Times' list of "The 100 Best Movies of the 21st Century".
+In July 2025, it ranked number 22 on Rolling Stone's list of "The 100 Best Movies of the 21st Century" and number 2 on The Hollywood Reporter's list of the "25 Best Horror Movies of the 21st Century."